wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 ### Unit Testing VSM features

-Now that you know how to use async data stores to power VSM features, you can learn how to write unit tests to validate the requirements of VSM features in <doc:UnitTesting>.
+Now that you know how to use async data sources to power VSM features, you can learn how to write unit tests to validate the requirements of VSM features in <doc:UnitTesting>.

 #### Support this Project